PowerPoint Designer improves your slides by automatically generating design ideas that you can choose from.

 Designer also turns text into an easily readable SmartArt graphic.

-Design Ideas for pictures
+Design Ideas for pictures and charts

 PowerPoint Designer automatically suggests options for you when you're online and you add a picture to your PowerPoint presentation.